One fire. One cauldron. And suddenly, cooking regains something essential.

 Why choose Approche Libre?

-Because Approche Libre doesn't sell an abstract idea.
+Because Approche Libre does not sell an abstract idea.

 Approche Libre was born around a campfire in the mountains.

-Our box sets are the result of more than ten years of practice, experimentation, outdoor cooking, fire testing, historical research, and transmission.
+Our box sets are the result of over ten years of practice, experimentation, outdoor cooking, fire testing, historical research, and transmission.

-🇫🇷 They were designed in Nice, tested in real conditions, then developed as durable, useful, and beautiful objects.
+🇫🇷 They were conceived in Nice, tested in real conditions, then developed as durable, useful, and beautiful objects.

 Our ambition is clear: to become the French benchmark for outdoor cauldron cooking.